 Does the work start in response to system triggers?
 These triggers could be things like network status, battery state, storage levels, and so on.
 For example, you might want to wait to communicate with your server until you are out of airplane mode.
 In this case, if the app process is dead, you might want it to be recreated once the device is online again so that you can perform your work.

 |Doesn't have to finish||ThreadPool, with broadcast receiver to get notified||Thread pool|

 |Has to finish||WorkManager||Foreground service, with broadcast receiver to get notified||WorkManager||Foreground service|

 For work that should only be done when your app is in the foreground, use ThreadPools.
 ThreadPools provide a group of background threads that accept and enqueue submitted work.
 If you need to monitor system triggers during this time, use dynamically-registered broadcast receivers to monitor OS state and triggers.

 For work that must execute to completion, if you need the work to execute immediately, use a foreground service.
 Using a foreground service tells the system that the app is doing something important and they shouldn’t be killed.
 Foreground services are visible to users via a non-dismissible notification in the notification tray.

-For work that must execute to completion and is deferrable, use WorkManager.
+use WorkManager.
 WorkManager is an Android library

 that gracefully runs deferrable background work when the work's triggers (like